V. The Truths We Live: Reality

 As we age, we transition to a point where ‘who we are’, our imagined value, is an expression of what we know, and so we argue, as much for our image as for truth itself.

 Thus, the truth we create is not purely a matter of what is there.
-It is not even built based solely on our experience but rather an inner sense of necessity.
+It is not even built based solely on our experience but rather it is based on maintaining one’s self-image.

-For some animals, success is the measure of the small reality of their adaptations being fit enough within the Big Reality for them to survive and procreate.
+For some animals, success is the measure of their adaptations being fit enough within the Big Reality for them to survive and procreate.

-In human society we have each other, or nature, to blame when we act with a certain expectation based on our understanding of reality, and things don’t go our way.
+In human society our interactions with reality are mediated by cultural patterns, and we have each other, or nature, to blame when we act with a certain expectation based on our understanding of reality, and things don’t go our way.

 Our sense of necessity like our sense of reality is an amalgam of forces, the full spectrum of which are not immediately available to us or accounted for when we draw a circle around what we now know and say this is where we are, this is who I am.